grafana/agent/docs/sources/configuration/integrations/mssql-config.md

   [instance: <string>]

   # Automatically collect metrics from this integration.
 If disabled,
-  # the snowflake integration is run but not scraped and thus not
+  # the mssql integration is run but not scraped and thus not
   # remote-written.
 Metrics for the integration are exposed at
   # /integrations/mssql/metrics and can be scraped by an external
   # process.